krferrier/EWAS/README.md

 The cost is that missMethyl maps probes with Illumina's own annotation packages, so **only 450K, EPIC and EPICv2 are supported**.
-On any other `array_platform` this rule writes an empty table and says so; feature and trait enrichment still run.
+On any other `array_platform` this rule writes an empty table; feature and trait enrichment still run.

 Columns: `collection`, `term_id`, `term`, `ontology`, `n_genes_in_term`,